sytabaresa/robot-python/readme.md

   />
 </p>

-A small functional zero-dependency and immutable Finite State Machine library implemented in Python.
+A small, blazing fast, functional zero-dependency and immutable Finite State Machine (StateCharts) library implemented in Python.
 Using state machines for your components brings the declarative programming approach to application state.

-**This is a python port of the popular JavaScript library [robot](https://thisrobot.life/)** with nearly identical API, still in testing and optimization and with emphasis in MicroPython support.
+**This is a python port of the popular JavaScript library [robot](https://thisrobot.life/)** with nearly identical API, still in optimization and with emphasis in general Python and MicroPython support.
 Tasks:
-- [x] Python port, tested in python 3.6 as minimal version, older versions may don't work because ordered dicts requirement (see below for a workaround)
+- [x] Python port, tested in MicroPython and python 3.6 as minimal version, older versions may don't work because ordered dicts requirement (see below for a workaround)
 - [x] Same tests of JavaScript ported
 - [x] Test passed
-- [x] MicroPython support (RP2040 tested)
+- [x] MicroPython support (RP2040 and Unix platform tested)
-- [x] Used in a DIY Raspberry Pi pico project for a energy meter for a business :wink:
+- [x] Used in a DIY Raspberry Pi Pico W project for a energy meter for a business :wink:
 - [ ] Extensive documentation (meanwhile check [oficial robot documentation](https://thisrobot.life/), has the same API)
 - [ ] General optimizations
 - [ ] [MicroPython optimizations](https://docs.micropython.org/en/latest/reference/speed_python.html#the-native-code-emitter)